top of page

 Several converging factors create a fertile ground for steroid and PED use among adolescents:

-• Unrealistic Body Ideals: Social media platforms, fitness magazines, and even superhero movies barrage young boys with images of impossibly muscular, shredded physiques.
-These images are often unattainable naturally, created through professional bodybuilder regimens, strategic lighting, or, more often than not, Photoshop and PEDs.
-Young boys, still forming their self-image, absorb these ideals as achievable norms.
+• Unrealistic Body Ideals: Social media platforms, fitness magazines, and even superhero movies bombard young boys with images of impossibly muscular physiques.
+Often unattainable, these ideals are created through professional regimens and, frequently, the use of PEDs and Photoshop.
+Young boys absorb these ideals as norms and set themselves up for disappointment.

-• Hyper-Competitive Youth Sports: The stakes in youth sports have never been higher.
-The dream of a college scholarship, a spot on a coveted team, or simply the desire to outperform peers in sports like football, hockey, wrestling, or track and field, can create immense pressure.
-Coaches, parents, and even the boys themselves can inadvertently foster an environment where "bigger, faster, stronger" is the only mantra, making shortcuts like steroids seem like a logical, even necessary, step.
-This competitive fire, untempered by perspective, can burn through ethical boundaries.
+• Hyper-Competitive Youth Sports: The stakes have never been higher in youth sports.
+The dream of earning a college scholarship or outshining peers in football, wrestling, or track fields can create immense pressure.
+Coaches, parents, and the boys themselves can foster an environment where "bigger, faster, stronger" becomes the only mantra, pushing them towards shortcuts like steroids.

-• Toxic Masculinity: The societal pressure on boys to be "manly" often equates masculinity with physical dominance, aggression, and an absence of vulnerability.
-This narrative can push boys towards extreme measures to appear strong, leading them to suppress natural emotions and ignore bodily warning signs.
+• Toxic Masculinity: Societal pressure often equates masculinity with physical dominance and aggression.
+This can lead many boys to take extreme measures to appear strong, causing them to suppress their feelings and ignore warning signs.

 The Alarming Ease of Access: How Youth Obtain PEDs